AlexandraPast/Language_analytics/README.md

-# Visual_analytics
+# Language analytics
-Repository for the assignments for the course Visual_analytics
+Repository for the assignments for the course Language analytics